-Q, a 12-year-old student from your class, is going through their identity discovery process and even though they were assigned male at birth, they feel uncomfortable with that identity and are trying to discover who they really are.
-After researching a bit, reading some books and seeing some videos on social media, they came across the term "non-binary" and started reading about it.
+Q, a 12-year-old kid from middle school, is going through their identity discovery process and even though they were assigned male at birth, they feel uncomfortable with that identity and are trying to discover who they really are.
+After researching a bit, reading some books, and seeing some videos on social media, they came across the term "non-binary" and started reading about it.
 Pretty quickly they felt really aligned and identified with everything they were reading so they decided to give it a try and see if this was who they were all along.
-While reading about gender expression, pronouns, and gender -neutral language, they decided to try out the pronouns they/them and asked a couple of close friends and classmates to start using those pronouns when they were referring to them.
-Even though it was something new for them too, the friends tried to accommodate the needs of their peers and started using the pronouns in all of the conversations they had during school hours.
+While reading about gender expression, pronouns, and gender -neutral language, they decided to try out the pronouns they/them and asked a couple of close friends to start using those pronouns when they were referring to them.
+Even though it was something new for them too, the friends tried to accommodate the needs of their peers and started using the pronouns they/them in all of the conversations.

 One day, while talking about Q another colleague overheard the conversation and started laughing and mocking them for using pronouns that 'did not fit their gender'.
-Other colleagues overheard that too and started laughing and avoiding Q during the breaks in the following days.
+Other colleagues overheard that too and started laughing and avoiding Q during the next few days.
 Q did not want to go back to he/him pronouns as they did not feel like they could identify with them, so what they did instead was to start isolating themselves from the people who were dismissive of their discovery process.